rust-lang/rfcs/text/3374-cargo-target-features.md

 * [cargo#1982](https://github.com/rust-lang/cargo/issues/1982) is the primary issue requesting the ability to set per-target dependencies, and contains some discussion of the desired use cases.
 * Other names may be considered for the field `enable-features`, such as `forced-features`, `force-enable-features`, etc.
+* A flag could be added to the target definition to indicate that default features should be disabled when the target is being built.
+  This would allow having different default features when running a command such as `cargo install` versus using the package's library as a dependency.

 # Prior art
 [prior-art]: #prior-art